aryanmaq/how-to-testing/FAQs.md

 - Run load tests with customizable load counts at the report level.
 - Analyze detailed performance metrics for collections, reports, pages, and visuals with Insight Report.
 - Review capacity usage and optimization metrics with Capacity Report.
-- Use Admin Settings to manage cluster states, load counts, and report configurations (admin access required).
 - Evaluate the impact of reports on Fabric capacity utilization.
 - Optimize Fabric capacity for maximum efficiency.
 - Analyze report performance, including load times and user interactions.